jeremyckahn/shifty/README.md

  * - easing: The default easing formula to use on a tween.
 This can be
  *   overridden on a per-tween basis via the `tween` function's `easing`
  *   parameter (see below).
- * - duration: The default duration that a tween lasts for.
-This can be
- *   overridden on a per-tween basis via the `tween` function's `duration`
- *   parameter (see below).
  * - initialState: The state at which the first tween should begin at.
  * @typedef {{
  *  fps: number,
  *  easing: string,
- *  duration: number,
  *  initialState': Object
  * }}
  */